juliaguida/oystercard/pills/playing_with_postgres_and_datamapper.md

 #### Update

 Sometimes we just want to make amendments to our database.
 The `UPDATE` command is our friend here.
-Let's say that we made an error by linking to csstricks.com, and wish to amend the url value to the correct address (which is _css-tricks_.com).
+Let's say that we made an error by linking to csstricks.com, and wish to amend the URL value to the correct address (which is _css-tricks_.com).
 Looking at our table with a `SELECT` query, we can see that the column we have stored our offending value at is called `url` and it has a unique `id` of '3' associated with it.

 ```SQL
 UPDATE "links" SET URL = 'http://css-tricks.com' WHERE ID = 3;